-I have no objection to your quoting me in your book or asking another question (although I am not committing to an answer).Here's the context: In 2007 I was in the middle of writing T-Minus, and had sent letters (on paper!) along with a copy of one of my books to a number of Apollo astronauts.
+I have no objection to your quoting me in your book or asking another question (although I am not committing to an answer).Here's the context: In 2007 I was in the middle of writing T-Minus, and I'd sent letters (on paper!) along with a copy of one of my books to a number of Apollo astronauts.
 I had questions about technology and processes, and a number got back in touch.
-I ended up speaking at some length with both Buzz Aldrin and Alan Bean.
+I ended up talking on the phone at some length with both Buzz Aldrin and Alan Bean.
 Thrilling, and helpful.

-Late one night, late in the summer, I was avoiding writing by checking email and there in my inbox was a message titled "Your book."
+Late one night, late that summer, I was avoiding writing by checking email and there in my inbox was a message titled "Your book."
 The address was one I didn't recognize and looked bogus.
 Spam, but when you're serious about procrastination you look at those messages too.

 It opened with "I have been traveling much of June and July and the mail has been piling up in my absence." and closed with "Sincerely, Neil Armstrong".